-Trump demands Cuomo, de Blasio call in federal reinforcements; NYC, nation survive calmer night of George Floyd protests
+Trump demands Cuomo, De Blasio call in federal reinforcements; NYC, nation survive calmer night of George Floyd protests

 Good morning and welcome to Fox News First.
 Here's what you need to know as you start your day ...